gz159/wphase/README.md

 The Wphase package is an extensive source-inversion tool allowing rapid characterization of seismic sources and is a reliable and straightforward method to resolve first-order attributes of large earthquakes.

-Main contributors are Z.Duputel, L.Rivera and H.Kanamori.
+Main contributors are Z.Duputel, L.Rivera and H.Kanamori (California Institute of Technology and Universite de Strasbourg / CNRS).

 Wphase is licensed under the GNU General Public License (GPL) v3.